Connecting Data with Google Meridian for MMM Using Windsor.ai [Python Tutorial]

 Important note:

-- If your baseline is negative.
-It means the model is attributing all KPI to media channels.
+If your baseline is negative, it means the model is attributing all KPI to media channels.
 You can solve this by:

 Step 4: Summarize and export results